Electric Underfloor Heating

 |Electric System||Water System|

-|How it Works||Electric underfloor heating uses heating mats, foil or wires which is connected to your mains electricity supply.||Pipes are installed under your floors and hot water is pumped around the pipes by your heat source.|
+|How it Works||Electric uses heating mats, foil or wires.
+This connects to your mains electricity supply.||Pipes get installed under your floors.
+Hot water gets pumped around the pipes by your heat source.|

 |Type of Project||Electric is ideal for individual rooms or renovations||Water is ideal for new build projects & large areas|

-|Cost to Install||Electric is cheaper to install than water||A wet underfloor heating kit is more expensive but offers lower running costs|
+|Cost to Install||Electric is cheaper to install than water||A wet underfloor heating kit is more expensive.
+Running costs are lower.|

-|Running Costs||Electric is more expensive to run||Water is the cheaper to run as water costs less than electricity|
+|Running Costs||Electric is can be more expensive to run||Water is the cheaper to run as water costs less than electric|

-|Time to Install||Electric is extremely quick to install and if it is a small room can be done in minutes rather than hours.||Wet underfloor heating is more complex and takes longer to install.
+|Time to Install||Electric is quick to install.
+Small rooms can take minutes to complete rather than hours.||Wet underfloor heating is more complex and takes longer to install.
 This is due to the number of components involved in setting it up.|

 For further information please do not hesitate to contact us on 01473 559079.

 Which underfloor heating system should you choose?
 If you are undecided which system to install for you, we have some helpful pros and cons for each system which may help you decide which system is best for your project What is Wet/Water...